Today, we will read Sticks by George Saunders. It’s a flash fiction of 392 words.

 “We left home, married, had children of our own, found the seeds of meanness blooming also within us.”

-The son is conscious that the meanness of the father may have influenced him or her.
-Rudeness, abuse, and violence are contagious.
+The son is conscious that his father may have negatively influenced him on a subconscious level.
 As a reader, you feel sick to the stomach that this vicious cycle might never end in the family.
 You are now aware of two unlikeable characters in the story.

 But then, you see the father slowly slip into oblivion when he lives in an empty nest.
 The pole, which was earlier decked up in all gaiety during the Holidays, starts taking complex, sinister, and even morose forms.